 The golden rule when it comes to food safety is proper hand washing.
 Wash your hands whenever possible with soap and water, especially before you eat and after you use the bathroom.
 Use an alcohol-based hand sanitizer when soap and water aren't available.

 There may be times, for reasons of personal safety, that you do not want to be marked as an American or otherwise identified as an easy target for theft or assault.
 If you are concerned about anti-American sentiment, you may want to refer to an organization such as The Glimpse Foundation (www.glimpseabroad.org).
 They have published a Cultural Acclimation Guide called “American Identity Abroad,” which “aims to help study abroad students navigate the sticky issues that surround being a citizen of the world’s only superpower.”

 HOW DOES THE STUDY ABROAD OFFICE MONITOR SAFETY?

-- IP pays special attention to the U.S. Department of State website and receives immediate notification of international travel announcements and warnings.
+- OGE pays special attention to the U.S. Department of State website and receives immediate notification of international travel announcements and warnings.
 Travel warnings are issued when the State Department decides, based on all relevant information, to recommend that Americans avoid travel to a certain country.
-IP staff will review this information, along with a variety of other reliable sources, to have up-to-the minute information on any countries where students are or will be studying.
+OGE staff will review this information, along with a variety of other reliable sources, to have up-to-the minute information on any countries where students are or will be studying.

-- IP and the UNCP Safety Coordinator are in place to manage any emergencies that may occur while students are abroad.
+- OGE and the UNCP Safety Coordinator are in place to manage any emergencies that may occur while students are abroad.
 This team is available 24 hours a day through the UNCP Campus Police.

 - All students studying abroad are required to purchase the UNC system health insurance, which includes emergency assistance evacuation, and repatriation.
 You should carry your insurance card with you at all times.